 We can offer guidance on any paper you're working on for any class, whether WRI or HIST or BIO or SOC.
 We'll work alongside you to strengthen your thesis, support your claims, and cite your sources, whatever it is you're writing.

-What do I need to bring when I come to the Studio?
+What do I need to bring when I interact with the Studio?

-Bring as much or as little as you like.
-If you have a draft of your essay, bring that.
+As much or as little as you like.
+If you have a draft of your essay, use that.
 The assignment sheet and grading rubric can help the writing assistants understand your assignment.
-You might also want to bring any books or research materials you've been working with.
+You might also want to have ready any books or research materials you've been working with.

 How are Studio Assistants chosen?

 Studio Assistants are hired in the spring for a one-year renewable appointment beginning the following fall.
 All Studio Assistants take a one-credit, year-long course while on staff (WRI 2930, "Methods for Writing Assistants").
-If you are interested in becoming a Studio Assistant, contact Dr. Peter Wayne Moe, Assistant Professor of English and Director of Campus Writing, at firstname.lastname@example.org.
+If you are interested in becoming a Studio Assistant, contact Liz Gruchala-Gilbert or Carrie Fry.